samg/timetrap/README.md

 ### zsh

-You need to add timetrap's zsh completions directory to your $fpath, so add the following to your `.zshrc`:
+You need to add timetrap's zsh completions directory to your `$fpath`, so add the following to your `.zshrc`:

     fpath=(/path/to/timetrap-1.x.y/gem/completions/zsh $fpath)